So you have some questions. Ride on! Here are a few answers. If you don’t see what you need, give us a call, we are happy to help.

 Is this a family friendly activity?

 Absolutely!
-In fact we’d venture to say that this is the BEST family activity that you could participate in at the canyon.
+In fact we’d venture to say that this is the BEST family activity at Grand Canyon that you could participate in.
 We rent bike trailers, tag-alongs and kid bikes to get the whole family on wheels.
 We have a limited selection of adult tri-cycles for our disabled customers.
 If you are interested in utilizing the tricycles, we recommend calling ahead to check availability, we do not offer reservations on any other bicycle or attachment.

 What is the difference between the Hermit Shuttle Package and the Hermit Tour?